smeredith/smeredith.github.io/_posts/2021-01-01-interface.md

 ## GPS

 Two of the USB hub ports are connected to a stacked double USB connector on the add-on board.
-The GPS is an unmodified dongle from u-blox that plugs into the top port of that connector.
+The GPS is an unmodified dongle from U-blox that plugs into the top port of that connector.
 It appears to the computer as another serial port device.
 By default, it spits out NMEA sentences at a rate of once per second at 9600 baud.
 This is what I want and I didn't have to configure it in any way.